Darren Woodard

-Darren Lydell Woodard (born September 21, 1989) is an American football cornerback who is currently a free agent.
+Darren Lydell Woodard (born September 21, 1989) is an American former professional football cornerback.
 He was signed by the St. Louis Rams as an undrafted free agent in 2013.
-He played college football for Kilgore College from 2009-10, then played at UTEP.
+He played college football for Kilgore College from 2009 to 2010, then played at UTEP.
 He has also played for the Arizona Cardinals.

-High school
+Early life

 Woodard spent his prep career at Brazosport High School, earning three letters.
 He averaged 10 tackles per game as a senior.
 Was chosen All-District as a junior and senior and was a three-time All-County selection.

 College career

 Kilgore College

 First-team All-Conference choice at Kilgore College, accumulating 10 pass break-ups and three interceptions in 2010.

 UTEP

 Played in nine contests and made 12 stops (six solo), recorded two takeaways for 71 yards and also had two pass breakups on the year.

 Professional career

 St. Louis Rams

-After going undrafted in the 2013 NFL Draft, Woodard was signed by the St. Louis Rams.
+After going undrafted in the 2013 NFL draft, Woodard was signed by the St. Louis Rams.
 He was waived on August 31, 2013 during final cuts, but was signed to the practice squad two days later.
 He was waived a week later to clear a spot on the practice squad for Jonathan Stewart.
 He was once again signed to the practice squad on October 1, 2013.
 He was signed to a future contract on December 30, 2013.
 He was waived during final cuts on August 29, 2014.